mike-north/professional-ts/notes/10-declaration-files.md

 ## When I might find myself working in a declaration file

-- Overriding something broken in a DT package
+- Overriding something broken in a DefinitelyTyped package
 - Typing runtime features that may not be totally standard (i.e., chrome/safari-specific APIs, a piece of code that might run in a Node.js sandbox)
 - Augmenting types with something more convenient (i.e., Object.keys returns a special string[])